ferdous-alam/Autonomous-Manufacturing-Robot/CognitiveUnit/Brain_PRM-TAPRL/README.md

 4. Please make sure there are only three files in the data folder: 'Q_trained_source.npy', 'reward_history.csv', 'source_reward.npy'
 5. **Please make sure 'reward_hisotry.csv' file is empty** (This is mandatory!!)
 6. Make sure **sample_count = 1** in the LABVIEW file, measures have been taken to match the MATLAB vs Python indices
-7. # ------ parameters ----------------
-    num_of_options = 5   # number of options to be created
-    H = 5      # length of each option
-    epsilon = 0.75    # exploration for creating options
+7. Exploration factor is chosen as: epsilon = 0.75 for option creation
+8. Learning parameter chosen as: alpha = 0.5
+9. Discount factor chosen as: gamma = 0.99

 ## Example dump file
 ```